Climate change in Minnesota

 Climate change in Minnesota encompasses the effects of climate change, attributed to human-caused increases in atmospheric carbon dioxide, in the U.S. state of Minnesota.

 The United States Environmental Protection Agency has reported that "Minnesota's climate is changing.
-The state has warmed one to three degrees (F) in the last century.
+The state has warmed one to three degrees (F) in the 20th century.
 Floods are becoming more frequent, and ice cover on lakes is forming later and melting sooner.
 In the coming decades, these trends are likely to continue.
 Rising temperatures may interfere with winter recreation, extend the growing season, change the composition of trees in the North Woods, and increase water pollution problems in lakes and rivers.
 The state will have more extremely hot days, which may harm public health in urban areas and corn harvests in rural areas".

 A 2015 Minnesota Public Radio (MPR) News report describing various indicators that the climate of Minnesota was changing noted specific regional trends of increasing temperatures and precipitation, and effects on trees and wildlife.